 Most people go to Asakusa to marvel at Sensoji, the city’s largest Buddhist temple, a vermillion poster child for old Tokyo.
 Is it worth it?
 With the hordes of tourists in the temple courtyard and on Nakamise Shopping Street or posing for selfies under the Thunder Gate, that will depend on your predisposition towards crowds.
 But if the temple doesn’t take your fancy, there are more diversions nearby.

 For a start, the walk from Akihabara to Asakusa along the promenades of Sumida River is one of Tokyo’s most charming.
 You’ll see Tokyo water buses and yakatabune boat cruises gliding along the surface.
 The Philippe Starck-designed Asahi Beer Hall, shaped like a freshly poured draft, is unmissable, as is Tokyo Skytree, the world’s tallest freestanding tower, rising above the Azuma Bridge.
+Or opt for a ride on the iconic rickshaws where your driver will show you the best neighborhood sights.

 You can get a sense of old Tokyo at Ichimatsu, too.
 This restaurant is a pocket of tranquility in an otherwise bustling neighborhood, hidden behind a perimeter wall and a neatly manicured landscape garden.
 The menu is kaiseki ryori, a multicourse seasonal cuisine devised by the head chef, served in rooms with haiku-esque names like “Pine Tree” or “Mount Fuji.”
 Geisha may entertain you between courses — a far better way to meet these kimono-dappled hostesses than running around Kyoto’s Gion district with your camera primed.